jiahecui/SenAOReFoc/README.md

+# User guide for SenAOReFoc

-# Introduction
+## Introduction

-SenAOReFoc is a complete closed-loop sensorbased adaptive optics (AO) and remote focusing control software that works with a deformable mirror (DM) and a Shack-Hartmann wavefront sensor (SHWS).
-When a large stroke DM is used, such as an Alpao-69 or Alpao-97, both the closed-loop AO correction and remote focusing functionalities can be exploited.
-If the DM exhibits insufficient stroke for remote focusing, the remote focusing unit can be ignored, leaving the closed-loop AO correction functionalities fully functional without additional modifications to the software.
-The graphic user interface (GUI) exhibits modular widget arrangements, and interactive commands are displayed in the message box for user guidance.
+SenAOReFoc is a closed-loop sensorbased adaptive optics (AO) and remote focusing control software that works with a deformable mirror (DM) and a Shack-Hartmann wavefront sensor (SHWS).
+It provides a user-friendly graphic user interface (GUI) with modular widget arrangements and clear labelling to help the user navigate through different software functionalities.
+Interactive messages are also displayed from the GUI for user guidance.

+SenAOReFoc consists of 5 main units, the SHWS initialisation and DM calibration unit, the Zernike aberration input unit, the AO control and data collection unit, the miscellaneous control unit, and the remote focusing unit.
+The software can be ran in either 'debug mode' to perform functionality tests without connected hardware (DM and SHWS), or 'standard mode' on a well-aligned optical sectioning microscope (confocal, multi-photon, etc.).
+Automated AO performance characterisations can be performed in 'standard mode' to assess the correction ability of the optical system.
+If the adopted DM is designed with a large stroke, i.e., is capable of large deformations, both the closed-loop AO correction and remote focusing functionalities can be exploited.
+On the other hand, if the DM exhibits insufficient stroke for remote focusing, by ignoring the remote focusing unit, closed-loop AO correction functionalities will still be fully functional without additional modifications to the software.
-SenAOReFoc is developed under PySide2 with the GUI built using Qt Designer.
-Communication of events during processes are then handled using Qt's signals and slots mechanism.
-Common events between different threads, such as displaying an image or error message, reuse the same slots.

 Closed-loop AO correction can be performed using both the zonal method, which updates DM control voltages in terms of the raw slope values; and